 Scientific Visualization (SciVis)

-Participants (three teams per state; an individual may participate solo in this team event) use either 2D or 3D computer graphics tools and design processes to communicate, inform, analyze, and/or illustrate a STEM topic, idea, subject, or concept.
+Participants use either 2D or 3D computer graphics tools and design processes to communicate, inform, analyze, and/or illustrate a STEM topic, idea, subject, or concept.

-Participants (one team per chapter) use knowledge of cutting-edge technologies, algorithm design, problem-solving principles, effective communication, and collaborative teamwork to design, implement, test, and document a software development project of educational or social value.
+Participants use knowledge of cutting-edge technologies, algorithm design, problem-solving principles, effective communication, and collaborative teamwork to design, implement, test, and document a software development project of educational or social value.

 System Control Technology

-Participants (one team of three individuals per state) work onsite to develop a computer-controlled model-solution to a problem, typically one from an industrial setting.
+Participants work onsite to develop a computer-controlled model-solution to a problem, typically one from an industrial setting.
 Teams analyze the problem, build a computer-controlled mechanical model, program the model, explain the program and mechanical features of the model-solution, and write instructions for evaluators to operate the device.

 Video Game Design

-.
+Participants develop a game that reflects the theme for the year.
 The game must have high artistic, educational, and social value and be interesting, exciting, visually appealing, and intellectually challenging.
-Participants submit the entry pre-conference by May 15th.

-Participants (one team of three to five [3–5] individuals per chapter) design, build, and launch a website that features the school’s career and technology/engineering program, TSA chapter, and the chapter’s ability to research and present a given topic pertaining to technology.
+Participants design, build, and launch a website that features the school’s career and technology/engineering program, TSA chapter, and the chapter’s ability to research and present a given topic pertaining to technology.
 Semifinalists participate in an onsite interview to demonstrate the knowledge and expertise gained during the development of the website—with an emphasis on web design methods and practices, as well as their research for the annual design topic.
-Participants submit the entry pre-conference by May 15th.